Soul cake: Divination games

-Glassie (1969) suggests that long after 1 November was dedicated to All Saints' day, a Christian festival, people still continued to practice older pagan beliefs, such as playing divination games on All Saints' evening.
+Glassie (1969) suggests that long after 1 November was dedicated to All Saints' Day, a Christian festival, people still continued to practice older pagan beliefs, such as playing divination games on All Saints' evening.
 The Chambers's Encyclopædia (1871) states that on Halloween in England, "it was long customary to crack nuts, duck for apples in a tub of water, and perform other harmless fireside revelries".
 According to Green (1859), "in some parts of England, the Souling Customs have nuts connected with them, and All Souls' Eve is then named, Nut-crack Night".
 Such games were also played on Halloween leading to Halloween being known as nut-crack night in the north of England.

-Another game involved the use of apples and in some parts of England, Halloween was known as Snap-Apple Night.
-In Staffordshire, one form of the game involved suspending a string from the ceiling, and attaching an apple at the end.
+Another game involved the use of apples, and in some parts of England, Halloween was known as Snap-Apple Night.
+In Staffordshire, one form of the game involved suspending a string from the ceiling and attaching an apple at the end.
 The apple was then swung in a pendulum motion.
 The players would need to bite the apple with their hands behind their backs.
 At Knowle near Solihull, the winner of a game of apple bobbing peeled the apple and "threw the parings over her shoulder.
 The shape of the peel on the ground could indicate the initials of a future spouse".
 Apple bobbing is still played on Halloween.
 According to Green (1980), "apples turn up in Hallowe'en games as an indication of immortality for you are trying to seize the magic fruit from under water, or from a string hung from the ceiling, as if you were snatching a fragment of life from the darkness".

-Playing of divination games with apples was also popular on other days dedicated to saints such as St Clement's day on 23 November which was known as Bite-Apple night in places such as Wednesbury (Sandwell) and Bilston (Wolverhampton) when people went "Clementing" in a similar manner to Souling.
+Playing divination games with apples was also popular on other days dedicated to saints, such as St Clement's Day on 23 November, which was known as Bite-Apple night, in places such as Wednesbury (Sandwell) and Bilston (Wolverhampton) when people went Clementing in a similar manner to souling.
 The Clementing custom was also observed in Aston, Sutton Coldfield, Curdworth, Minworth and Kingsbury.
 During the 19th century, St. Clement was a popular saint in West Bromwich and during the 1850s, children and others in neighbouring Oldbury also begged for apples on St. Clement's day and money on St. Thomas's day, which takes place on 21 December.
 In Walsall, apples and nuts were provided by the local council on St. Clement's day.